tnhu/kanji/README.md

 #### Kanji internal notifications

 Kanji notifies 'com:not-found' when it tries to initialize a component but its implementation is not found.
+Frameworks built on top of Kanji can capture this notification to do some handy stuff like fetching scripts or error reporting, etc.

 You are able to force Kanji to initialize a component by sending a 'com:init' notification.

 **Syntax:**